California Abortion Statistics

 The Guttmacher Institute estimates that the 2014 abortion rate for California was 19.5.
 In 2011, the abortion rate in California was 23.
 It was 27.6 in 2008, 27.1 in 2005, and 31.2 in 2000.
 The 2014 abortion rate across the entire United States was 14.6.

 *The abortion rate is the number of abortions per 1,000 women aged 15-44 years.

-- California does not have any of the major types of abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly funded abortions—often found in other states.
+California does not have any state-level abortion restrictions—such as waiting periods, mandated parental involvement or limitations on publicly-funded abortions.

 - State Abortion Statistics: Comparative state abortion stats by rank, total, percentage, and clinics.